-You must bring TWO forms of ID (Driver’s License, Passport, SS card, or Military ID) for completion of paperwork.
+Typically the night before you are scheduled to film, will receive your report time and location address along with other necessary info, always confirm this with whomever sent you the Call Sheet.
+Upon arrival to set you will be directed to check in with a Production Assistant.
+If you are a principal performer you will be directed to your trailer, and if you are a background performer keep a lookout for directional signs to "background holding".
+For all performers, you must bring TWO forms of ID (Driver’s License, Passport, SS card, or Military ID) for completion of on set paperwork.
 Bring your medications, snacks, a blanket, something to do quietly while you wait (a book, crossword puzzle, etc) and comfortable shoes (ie: slippers, or slip on boots to keep your feet warm while not filming).
 Please leave all valuables at home.
-Production is not responsible for any lost or stolen items.
-Additionally, personal cameras are strictly prohibited on set.
+Production is not responsible for any lost or stolen items. **Additionally, personal cameras and or recording devices are strictly prohibited near filming.

-Be sure to park in the designated area for Extras.
+Be sure to park in the designated area: for Principals park in CAST and Extras park in Extras/Background Parking.
 Parking information and maps will be included in emails prior to your work day(s).
 Typically shows post directional signs with arrows directing you to set and where to park.
 After parking, please proceed to the designated holding area provided for extras.
 Remain in holding so that you are ready to work when you are needed.

 ALWAYS show up early!
 In film, “early” is on time!

 There can be hundreds of people working simultaneously on a feature film or television set.
 It may seem like too many are just standing around, but each has a specific job to perform at a specific time, all with one goal in mind: make the project as efficiently as possible.
 The following will help you avoid film set faux pas, and be ready to do your own job.

 It is such fun to be on set, but it is a job that requires a respectful, attentive, professional attitude.